Our Team

 Senior Advisor

 Jochen was the founding President/CEO of the Global Citizenship Alliance.
 Prior to assuming this position, he was Director of Education at Salzburg Global Seminar, where he was responsible for developing and maintaining programs that highlight the pivotal role of education in building resilient and equitable societies, including the Global Citizenship Program and the Salzburg Academy on Media and Global Change.
 He also held the positions of Head of Programs at the Institute for Human Sciences in Vienna, and of senior officer at the secretariat of the German Higher Education and Science Council (Wissenschaftsrat).
-After earning a doctorate in German literature at Düsseldorf University, Germany, he was a lecturer at Cambridge University and Ljubljana University, and a visiting scholar at various universities and colleges in the United States including Smith College in Northampton, MA, San JoState University, CA, Bronx Community College, NY, and Morehouse College in Atlanta, GA.
+After earning a doctorate in German literature at Düsseldorf University, Germany, he was a lecturer at Cambridge University and Ljubljana University, and a visiting scholar at various universities and colleges in the United States including Smith College in Northampton, MA, San José State University, CA, Bronx Community College, NY, and Morehouse College in Atlanta, GA.
 He has worked in more than twenty countries on behalf of national and international organizations and has published widely on various topics related to higher education policy and global civil society.

 Alice Seeger

-Independent Contractor, General Counsel, Assistant Secretary
+General Counsel and Assistant Secretary

 Alice is an attorney who focuses her practice on representing small businesses and nonprofit organizations on a wide variety of issues, and businesses and individuals on succession and estate planning issues.
 She earned her B.B.A. (with honors) from the University of Wisconsin – Madison in 1984.
 After graduation, she worked for IBM for a few years before heading to the University of Texas, School of Law in Austin.
 Alice was awarded her Juris Doctorate (with honors) in 1989, and inducted into the Order of the Coif.
 She has been a member of the Board of Directors of the Community Transitional School (CTS) since 2010.
 CTS is a nonprofit private school in Portland for children pre-kindergarten through 8th grade whose families are either homeless or in transitional housing.
 Since 2012, Alice has held the office of Secretary of the CTS Board of Directors and has been an active member of its Executive Committee.
+Alice has been the GCA General Counsel since 2015.

 Adam Beeson